Women's suffrage in New Zealand: Further advances in women's rights

 Women were not eligible to be appointed to the New Zealand Legislative Council (the Upper House of Parliament) until 1941.
 The first two women (Mary Dreaver and Mary Anderson) were appointed in 1946 by the Labour Government.
 In 1950 the "suicide squad" appointed by the National Government to abolish the Legislative Council included three women: Cora Louisa Burrell of Christchurch, Ethel Gould of Auckland and Agnes Weston of Wellington.

 In 1989 Helen Clark became the first female Deputy Prime Minister.
 In 1997, the then-current Prime Minister Jim Bolger lost the support of the National Party and was replaced by Jenny Shipley, making her the first female Prime Minister of New Zealand.
 In 1999, Clark became the second female Prime Minister of New Zealand, and the first woman to gain the position at an election.
 In 2017, Jacinda Ardern became the third female Prime Minister of New Zealand, and the second woman to gain the position at an election.

-The New Zealand Suffrage Centennial Medal 1993 was authorised by the Queen by Royal Warrant dated 1 July 1993, and was awarded to 546 selected persons in recognition of their contribution to the rights of women in New Zealand or to women's issues in New Zealand or both.
+The New Zealand Suffrage Centennial Medal 1993 was authorised by Queen Elizabeth II by Royal Warrant dated 1 July 1993, and was awarded to 544 women and men in recognition of their contribution to the rights of women in New Zealand or to women's issues in New Zealand, or both.